-Class of 2022 and Parents
+Class of 2025 and Parents

-Advance notice: The student services office will be holding individual meetings with seniors and parent(s) on August 16, 23-24 & 31.
-You will receive a letter the end of July requesting you contact the office to establish a date and time for the meeting.
+Advance notice: The student services office will be holding individual meetings with seniors and parent(s).
+You will receive a letter the end of July requesting you to schedule online to establish a date and time for the meeting.
 Meetings are anticipated to take about twenty minutes and will cover schedules, credits, scholarships, post-high school plans and answer questions seniors and/or their parents might have.
-If you have any concerns please contact Ms. Krauss in the student services office.
+If you have any concerns please contact the High School office.